 How much time does is involved in being a PEC member?

 All members prepare for and attend a monthly meeting.
 Between meetings individuals carry out work on their own or with others to attend to their area of responsibility.
 Members also attend a one-day professional development conference in September.
-Serving as a volunteer on the PEC counts for your parent participation hours.

 Does being on the PEC count for participation hours?